Cervical Spine Injury

 - Midline Tenderness

-When evaluating the neck, loosen the cervical collar and palpate directly in the midline.
+When evaluating the neck, stabilise the spine and palpate directly in the midline.
 Midline posterior bony cervical spine tenderness is present if the patient complains of pain on palpation of the posterior midline neck from the nuchal ridge to the prominence of the first thoracic vertebra.

 - Active neck rotation